 Underlying Conditions

 Heart attacks in men are often associated with established risk factors like high blood pressure, high cholesterol, and smoking.
 In contrast, women experience heart attacks without having coronary artery blockages.
-Vascular dysfunction affecting smaller blood vessels is more common in women and can lead to heart attacks.
+Vascular dysfunction affecting smaller blood vessels is more common in women and leads to heart attacks.

 Treatment and Diagnosis